Bengali Muslims

 Bengali Muslims (বাঙালি মুসলমান; [baŋali musɔlman]) are adherents of Islam who ethnically, linguistically and genealogically identify as Bengalis.
-Comprising about two-thirds of the global Bengali population, they are the second-largest ethnic group among Muslims after Arabs.
-Bengali Muslims make up the majority of Bangladesh's citizens, and are the largest minority in the Indian states of West Bengal, Tripura and Assam.
+Comprising over 70% of the global Bengali population, they are the second-largest ethnic group among Muslims after Arabs.
+Bengali Muslims make up the majority of Bangladesh's citizens, and are the largest religious minority in the Indian states of West Bengal, Tripura and Assam.

 They speak or identify the Bengali language as their mother tongue.
 The majority of Bengali Muslims are Sunnis who follow the Hanafi school of jurisprudence.